fetter-io/fetter-rs/doc/articles/maxcvss/maxcvss.md

 $ fetter purge-pattern -p h11-0.14*
 ```

 While there are many tools to evaluate vulnerable Python packages defined in `pyproject.toml`, requirements, or lock files, `fetter` takes a bottom-up, system-wide approach, searching for all Python executables, all site packages associated with those executables, and all installed packages.
-This finds abandoned Python installations and forgotten virtual environments, all potential sources of vulnerable code.
+This finds packages in active projects as well as abandoned Python installations or forgotten virtual environments, all potential sources of malware or vulnerable code.